MCHoneypot/mc-honeypot/README.md

 # This is a TOML configuration file for MCHoneypot

 [server]
-# The port to listen on
+# The port to listen on.
 port = 25565

-# MOTD to show, this is the default MOTD for a Vanilla Minecraft server
+# MOTD to show, this is the default MOTD for a Vanilla Minecraft server.
 motd = "A Minecraft Server"

-# Online player count
+# Online player count.
 online = 0

-# Max player count
+# Max player count.
 max = 20

-# Minecraft version, supports whatever https://github.com/PrismarineJS/node-minecraft-protocol does
+# Minecraft version, supports whatever https://github.com/PrismarineJS/node-minecraft-protocol does.
 version = "1.18.1"

-# Kick message if a player joins
+# Kick message if a player joins.
 kickMsg = "You are not white-listed on this server!"

-# Authenticate usernames
+# Authenticate usernames.
 onlineMode = true

+[logging]
+# Discord webhook URL to send join events to, leave blank to disable.
+joinDiscordWebhook = ""

+# Discord webhook URL to send ping events to, leave blank to disable(WARNING: this can get ratelimited easily by Discord!).
+pingDiscordWebhook = ""

 ```